-In terms of developing a general estimate of the number of units which may require in need of rehabilitation over the planning period, in Sierra Madre, the City used the following approach, as confirmed by code enforcement staff.
+In terms of developing a general estimate of the number of units which may require rehabilitation over the planning period, the City used the following approach, as confirmed by code enforcement staff.
 Using 30 years as the benchmark when residential structures begin requiring major systems replacement or repair, units built prior to 1990 can be considered as potential candidates for rehabilitation needs.
 Of Sierra Madre's approximately 1,760 pre-1990 rental units, an estimated 20 percent, or 352 units, may require some degree of rehabilitation.
-Among the City's 2,750 pre-1990 owner units, an estimated five percent, or 137 units, may need rehabilitation.
+Among the City's 2,750 pre-

+1990 owner units, an estimated five percent, or 137 units, may need rehabilitation.
 No units have been identified as needing replacement.